telerik/teststudio-docs/docs/advanced-topics/build-server/azure-devops.md

 ---
 # Test Studio Tests and Azure DevOps Build Pipeline

-Test Studio tests can be successfully integrated for execution with the Azure DevOps Build pipelines.
+<a href="https://www.telerik.com/teststudio" target="_blank">Test Studio</a> tests can be successfully integrated for execution with the Azure DevOps Build pipelines.
 Below you can read details for the prerequisites and necessary configurations to apply.

 ## Environmental Prerequisites